Foundations of mathematics: Toward resolution of the crisis

 Starting in 1935, the Bourbaki group of French mathematicians started publishing a series of books to formalize many areas of mathematics on the new foundation of set theory.

 The intuitionistic school did not attract many adherents, and it was not until Bishop's work in 1967 that constructive mathematics was placed on a sounder footing.

 One may consider that Hilbert's program has been partially completed, so that the crisis is essentially resolved, satisfying ourselves with lower requirements than Hilbert's original ambitions.
 His ambitions were expressed in a time when nothing was clear: it was not clear whether mathematics could have a rigorous foundation at all.

 There are many possible variants of set theory, which differ in consistency strength, where stronger versions (postulating higher types of infinities) contain formal proofs of the consistency of weaker versions, but none contains a formal proof of its own consistency.
-Thus the only thing we don't have is a formal proof of consistency of whatever version of set theory we may prefer, such as ZF.
+Thus the only thing we do not have is a formal proof of consistency of whatever version of set theory we may prefer, such as ZF.

 In practice, most mathematicians either do not work from axiomatic systems, or if they do, do not doubt the consistency of ZFC, generally their preferred axiomatic system.
 In most of mathematics as it is practiced, the incompleteness and paradoxes of the underlying formal theories never played a role anyway, and in those branches in which they do or whose formalization attempts would run the risk of forming inconsistent theories (such as logic and category theory), they may be treated carefully.

 The development of category theory in the middle of the 20th century showed the usefulness of set theories guaranteeing the existence of larger classes than does ZFC, such as Von Neumann–Bernays–Gödel set theory or Tarski–Grothendieck set theory, albeit that in very many cases the use of large cardinal axioms or Grothendieck universes is formally eliminable.

 One goal of the reverse mathematics program is to identify whether there are areas of "core mathematics" in which foundational issues may again provoke a crisis.
+This involves checking to see if formal systems that are weaker than ZFC can prove mathematical theorems.

+Non set-theoretic approaches

+Approaches to the foundations of mathematics that are not based on set theory have also been researched and adopted.
+Type theory has been used as a basis for mathematical foundations, such as in the calculus of constructions, or intuitionistic type theory, which was first published by Per Martin-Löf in 1975.
+Univalent foundations are a newer approach to mathematical foundations originating in the 2000s which is built from homotopy type theory.
+Type theoretic foundations have become more common than set-theoretic ones for use in proof assistants, which are computer programs that assist in the development and verification of formal mathematical proofs.

+Certain category theory objects called topoi have also been used as a basis for math foundations.